-When someone abuses alcohol, they may believe that its effect lasts only as long as they feel drunk.
+When someone uses alcohol, they may believe that its effect lasts only as long as they feel drunk.
 But heavy alcohol use can have dire consequences, even years later.

-Here is a list of five long-term side effects of alcohol commonly associated with alcohol abuse and addiction.
+Here is a list of five long-term side effects of alcohol commonly associated with alcohol use and addiction.

 1. Liver Damage